 In addition to convenience, electronic wills could have some other benefits.
 If a will is stored online, it could be harder to lose the original copy.
 If the witness and notary verification process is remote, it can be recorded and stored with the will, so that the process is transparent.
 But there are concerns that electronic wills could be more subject to undue influence if a lawyer isn’t there in person to explain the details and witness the signing.

 So far only Utah has enacted the Electronic Wills Act, but other states have their own laws that allow electronic wills.
 Virginia considered e-will legislation (most recently in 2018) but has not adopted such a law.
 During the coronavirus pandemic, the press reported that New York and Connecticut issued executive orders allowing for the temporary electronic notarization or execution of wills.

 Digital technology is becoming more prevalent at the same time that social distancing will be with us for a while.
 The pressure for electronic estate planning will likely increase, and there is already a firm in at least one state with an online presence to create plans with the caveat that it is an online service providing legal forms and information only, and not a substitute for a lawyer’s advice.

-For a New York Times article on electronic wills, click here.
+For further reading, see this New York Times article on electronic wills.